Bates students study in countries as distinct as Australia and Vietnam, Chile and China, and Ireland and Israel.

 Application: Financial aid is available for participants on the College’s programs up to the amount the student would have received had she or he remained on campus.

-7. Students may petition for exceptions to these principles on academic grounds or on the basis of exceptional extenuating circumstances.
+7. Students may petition for exceptions to these principles on the basis of a compelling academic reason or on the basis of exceptional extenuating circumstances.

 Explanation: Study Abroad experiences are best when tailored specifically to a student’s interests and academic background.
 A student may petition the Off-Campus Study Committee if she or he wants to participate on a program that they believe meets the overall “spirit” of these guidelines, but conflicts with a specific principle.